allmonday/pydantic-resolve/docs/index.md

 }
 ```

-We have fetched and tweak the view data we want, but wait, there still has some problem, let's have a look of the printed info from `query_comments`, it was called twice.
+We have fetched and tweaked the view data we want, but wait, there still has a problem, let's have a look of the printed info from `query_comments`, it was called by twice!

 This is a typical N+1 query which will have performance issue if we have a big number of blogs.